-Do you often feel let down or undermined by your partner?
-Like they’re deliberately trying to wind you up or push your buttons?
+Do you often feel let down or undermined by your partner, or that they’re deliberately trying to wind you up or push your buttons?

 What’s more, it sounds like that resentment is crushing your capacity for compassion, turning you into someone I’m sure you don’t want to be: someone who is emotionally abusive.